 External collaboration.
 Users outside of an organization can also come to SharePoint and Office 365 for collaboration purposes.
 The suite’s administrator controls which apps and features are available for external users and which actions they can perform.
 Depending on business goals, external collaboration can be rolled out on SharePoint sites, in closed teams and channels in Yammer and Microsoft Teams, or in Outlook email boxes.

 If your company looks for an optimal collaboration solution, SharePoint Online and On-Premises, Office 365 and Microsoft 365 are the platforms to consider.
 Businesses of all sizes can leverage the platforms to digitize collaboration, automate workflows, or set up knowledge management practices.

 SharePoint is one of the core apps within the cloud suites, that’s why Office 365 and SharePoint collaboration are often used as synonyms.
 While SharePoint’s customization principles have changed over the years, it still stays the most adaptable collaboration app that internal teams or external SharePoint consultants can tailor to specific organizational needs.

 At the same time, both SharePoint and Office 365 adopters shouldn’t hurry up to activate all the available collaboration tools at once.
 This can only cause confusion and mess.

 It’s more reasonable to choose one core collaboration toolset and then enrich it according to users’ needs.
-For example, a company can launch SharePoint-based document collaboration supported with Outlook, Yammer, and Microsoft Teams.
+For example, a company can tap into document management benefits by using SharePoint complemented with Outlook, Yammer, and Microsoft Teams.
 Later on, they can add Planner and Stream.
 It’s also wise to start with surveying teams and determining their collaborative preferences to provide them with personalized features.